 There are no official statistics on the number of strikes and worker protests in China.
 CLB’s Strike Map records only those incidents that have been reported in the media or on Chinese social media, and as such it should be seen not as a definitive record of strikes in China but simply as snapshot of worker activism.
 The map can however be used to illustrate the relative frequency, distribution and types of collective action, as well as workers’ demands and the response of employers and the authorities.

-We estimate that - based on the occasional statistics issued by the Chinese government - the Strike Map accounts for about ten to 15 percent of all incidents of worker collective action in China.
+We estimate that - based on the occasional statistics issued by the Chinese government - the Strike Map accounts for about five to ten percent of all incidents of worker collective action in China.
 We cannot independently verify all the information contained in the reports of worker action used to compile the Strike Map; however we can be reasonably confident that at least the basic facts are correct.

 The various features of the interactive map are outlined below.